d-morrison/IntroStatActivities/_book/index.md

     - Read through the introduction to the week's in-class activity and complete the pre-class questions.
     - Read through the week's homework assignment and note any questions you may have on the content.
 * _During class meeting_:
-    - Work through in-class activity with your classmates and instructor, taking detailed notes on your answers to each question in the activity.
+    - Work through the in-class activity with your classmates and instructor, taking detailed notes on your answers to each question in the activity.
 * _After class meeting_:
     - Complete the out-of-class part of the activity, plus any additional parts of the activity you did not complete in class.
     - Review the posted activity solutions and wrap-up videos, and take notes on key points.